weshebert20/mongoose-books-app/docs/sprint1.md

 ## 3. Outgrowing Arrays as a datastore.

 Arrays are not a great way of storing data.
-They reset whenever the server is shut-down, they don't support backups unless you copy the file.
-Arrays as a datastore are for dorks.
+They reset whenever the server is shut-down, and they don't support backups (unless you copy the file).
+We can do better!

 So let's replace that array with a database.
 We'll create a booksSchema and Books model.